chinchalinchin/scrilla/README.md

 <b>scrilla</b> can be configured with the following optional environment variables.
 Each variable in this list has a suitable default set and so does not need changed unless the user prefers a different setting.

+- ANALYSIS_MODE

+The asset price model assumed during the estimation of statistics.
+A value of`geometric` corresponds geometric brownian motion model where the return is proportional to the asset price.
+The constant of proportionality is a random variable with a constant mean and volatility.
+A value of `reversion` refers to a mean reverting model where the return is proportional to the difference between the asset price and a stationary mean.
+The unit of proportionality is a random variable with constant mean and volatility.

+Note, it is highly recommended that if you change this value, you should clear the cache, as the cache stores frequent statistical calculations to speed up the program.
+The previous values of the statistics calculated under the prior model will be referenced and result in incorrect calculations.

+- ESTIMATION_METHOD

+Determines the method used to calculate risk-return profiles.
+If set to `moments`, the return and volatility will be estimated by setting them equal to the first and second sample moments.
+If set to `percents`, the return and volatilty will be estimated by setting the 25th percentile and 75th percentile of the assumed distribution (see above <b>ANALYSIS_MODE</b>) equal to the 25th and 75th percentile from the sample of data.
+If set to `likely`, the likelihood function calculated from the assumed distribution (see <b>ANALYSIS_MODE</b> again) will be maximized with respect to the return and volatility; the values which maximize will be used as the estimates.

 - RISK_FREE

 Determines which annualized US-Treasury yield is used as stand-in for the risk free rate.
-This variable will default to a value of `10-Year`, but can be modified to any of the following: `3-Month`, `5-Year`, `10-Year`, or `30-Year`.
+This variable will default to a value of `ONE_YEAR`, but can be modified to any of the following: `ONE_MONTH`, `THREE_MONTH`, `SIX_MONTH`, `ONE_YEAR`, `THREE_YEAR`, `FIVE_YEAR`, `TEN_YEAR`, `THIRTY_YEAR`.

 - MARKET_PROXY